sciabarrado/tutorial-app-platform/pres.md

     deploy_on_push: true
   source_dir: backend
   # 2 build is autodetected
-  # 3 expose to interned
+  # 3 expose to internet
   routes:
   - path: /api
   # 4 run your code